hodleth/escrow/README.md

 # escrow
-multi-party escrow with responsibility delegation
+smart contract for multi-party escrow with responsibility delegation